$L(p,q)$-Labeling of Graphs with Interval Representations: Cointerval Graphs (Comparability Graphs of Interval Orders)

-For each first neighbors of $v_1$, there are $2(p-1)+1=2p-1$ labels that are forbidden for $v_1$.
-While for each second neighbors of $v_1$, there are $2(q-1)+1=2q-1$ labels that are forbidden for $v_1$.
+For each labeled neighbor of $v_1$, there are $2p-1$ labels that are forbidden for $v_1$; while for each labeled second neighbors of $v_1$, there are $2q-1$ labels that are forbidden for $v_1$.
 Therefore, we have totally at most